Viljandi, Eesti - Things to Do in Viljandi

 Getting There

-Viljandi is easily accessible from Tallinn by bus, with regular services operated by Lux Express taking approximately 2.5 hours and costing €8-15.
-The bus station is centrally located within walking distance of the Old Town.
-For those driving, Viljandi is about 160km south of Tallinn via the A3 highway, with ample parking available in the town center.
+Viljandi is easily accessible from Tallinn by bus, with regular services operated by Lux Express and other companies taking approximately 2.5 hours and costing €8-15.
+The bus station is centrally located within walking distance of the old town.
+If driving from Tallinn, take the A3 highway south for about 160 kilometers - the journey takes roughly 2 hours.
+There are also bus connections from other Estonian cities including Tartu (1.5 hours), Pärnu (1 hour), and smaller regional towns.
 The nearest airport is Tallinn Airport, from where you can rent a car or take the bus connection.

 Getting Around